tatyanade/Computational_Embroidery_Workshop_2023/README.md

 ---
-## Intro to Machines and PEmbroider
+## The Tools - Intro to Machines and PEmbroider
 ### What is a Sewing Machine!

 Click [Here](https://docs.google.com/presentation/d/1jdf9zSTdvqLYPZwTJ3I7atYSe1OBrjK7iJ299JE3tek/edit?usp=sharing) for slide deck.
 We'll discuss a lil' bit of the history and inner workings of sewing machines,